 The insurance provider should notify you within 15 days whether your claim will be approved or denied.
 If your claim is denied, you should hire a workers’ compensation attorney who can guide you through the appeals process and work to get your claim approved.

-For assistance filing a claim or appealing a denial, the dedicated workers’ compensation attorneys Greg Coleman Law can help you receive the compensation you deserve.
+For assistance filing a claim or appealing a denial, the dedicated workers’ compensation attorneys based in Knoxville Greg Coleman Law can help you receive the compensation you deserve.
 Contact us today for a free consultation.